 "The meeting was long overdue," Julisa says, stressing the word 'long,' as she pushes a curled strand of brown hair behind her bedazzled hoop earrings.

-In recent years, Julisa, a plucky 31-year-old with a delicate frame and big brown eyes, has stepped into the ill-defined but high-stakes role of local Trans Advocate.
+In recent years, Julisa, a plucky 31-year-old with doe like eyes, has stepped into the ill-defined but high-stakes role of local Trans Advocate.
 The seemingly never-ending stream of violence has kept her busy.
 "I've seen girls pushed out of cars, shot, walking down Woodward completely naked because they got stripped and robbed in cars," Julisa says.
 "This has been an ongoing thing."

 Julisa is friendly with Officer Danni Woods, the LGBTQ liaison who Chief Craig appointed in 2013.
-She was also selected to join the LGBTQ Advisory Board that Craig ended up announcing at the August chat in Palmer Park (the board has since met twice).
+She is also on the LGBTQ Advisory Board that Craig ended up announcing at the August chat in Palmer Park (the board has since met twice).
 That doesn't mean Julisa's doubts waned.

 For Julisa, and the many other trans women Metro Times spoke with, it often feels like police and politicians are more reactive than proactive, swooping in after a murder has taken place, rather than zeroing in on the very real issues that are placing these women in danger to begin with.

 Of the seven trans or gender non-conforming people who have been killed in the last four years, all were involved in survival sex work.
-That fact highlights both the dangers of Six Mile and Woodward and the lack of opportunities for so many trans women of color in Detroit.
+That fact highlights the dangers of Six Mile and Woodward, as well as the lack of opportunities for so many trans women of color in Detroit.

 "There are no opportunities.
 Nobody is hiring you," Julisa says.
 "When you look around and everyone in that same area is doing it and there is no hope and nobody has a normal life or a normal job and you know how much you've applied yourself, what more do you have to do?
 What is left for you to do other than that in order to survive?"

-The problem is, as Julisa knows, the very thing so many women are turning to in order to survive may also be what's bringing them one step closer to violence.
+The problem is, as Julisa knows, the very thing so many women are turning to in order to survive may also be bringing them one step closer to death.

-For $8.50 an hour, Julisa bends and weaves discarded tires, making Motor City-centric macramé plant holders that then get sold for $175 or more in trendy Midtown stores, stores that Julisa will likely never enjoy.
-"I'm working like a Hebrew slave!" she jokes.
+For $8.50 an hour, Julisa bends and weaves discarded tires, making Motor City-centric macramé plant holders that then get sold for $175 or more in trendy Midtown stores.

-Still, despite all this, she felt like the luckiest girl in October 2014 when Cass called to say they had found housing for her — more specifically, they had housing in a mixed apartment with men and women.
+Still, despite all this, she felt lucky when in October 2014 Cass called to say they had found housing for her; more specifically, they had housing in a mixed apartment with men and women.
 One pernicious obstacle that trans women face when looking for housing is that shelters typically require them to identify by their birth gender and then try to stick them in all-men dormitories.
 It's a fact that convinces many to just rough it out on the streets.

-Walking through the creaky door the first time, Julisa turned to Deb Bracey, the Cass administrator showing her around, and asked if they could take a minute to pray.
-Standing in the middle of the sparsely decorated living room, the two women held hands and closed their eyes.
+Walking through the creaky door the first time, Julisa remembers turning to the Cass administrator showing her around, and asking if they could take a minute to pray.
+Standing in the middle of the sparsely decorated living room, the two women held hands and closed their eyes, she says.
 Julisa thanked God for giving her a chance.

 While Julisa is still grateful, her perception of her situation has shifted.
 When she started at Cass, she viewed the part-time job as a stepping stone.